An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 modulesdirectory and a

 manifestsdirectory.
-These two directories contain your Puppet code.
+These two directories will contain your Puppet code.

 environment.conffile .
 If you set a value for this setting, the global